emptylight370/ffmpegHTMLGUI/README.md

 ## what to do
 - [ ] build a HTMLpage to display the choices.
 - [ ] use javascript to generating command.
+- [ ] Use websocket to pass commands for one-click execution.
 - [ ] more and more coming...